pilot2254/steam-playtime-farmer/README.md

 ---

+> [!IMPORTANT]
-**⚠️ Disclaimer**: This tool is for educational purposes only.
+> This tool is for educational purposes only.
 The developers are not responsible for any consequences resulting from the use of this software.
+Always respect the terms of service of the platforms you use.